Dynamic Digital Signage for Schools

 Displays across campus can play a common content thread with specific local content inserted for each area as shown above.
 Having the ability to mix different types of programming is another benefit of digital signage.
 It’s the difference between content that grabs viewer’s attention and displays that aren’t noticed.
 Leverage existing content generated by staff, faculty members and students then add local news, weather and sports.

-Ultimately your goal is to inform, educate, motivate and entertain the audience.
+Ultimately your goal with signage for schools is to inform, educate, motivate and entertain the audience.